brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ## Aestetics

-^ The first one: we're going to look at the pure aestetics of your code.
+^ At first: we're going to look at pure aestetic changes you can make on your screen.

 ^ This is the easy part, because it has nothing do do with changing that code.